avilum/busymd/README.md

 ### Why?

-Sometimes you're on a minimal system.
-Sometimes you don't want to install Python + dependencies.
-Sometimes you just want to read a README without leaving the terminal.
+Sometimes all you need is to peek inside a README or markdown file — just to see how it actually renders, understand those code blocks, or check formatting without leaving your terminal.

+I wanted something simple and lean for viewing Markdown — similar to how VSCode or GitHub render `.md` files, but right in the shell.
+No GUI, no browser, no fuss.

+There are great tools out there like `bat`, `glow`, and `mdcat`, but they often come with heavier dependencies or larger codebases. **busymd** focuses on being minimal and fast — just pure bash, under 400 lines, and it works anywhere.

+Use it as a standalone script, source it as a bash function, or copy/paste it wherever you need it.

-**busymd** works on:
+**busymd** runs on:
 - Alpine Linux
 - Busybox
 - Docker containers
 - Old servers
 - Your laptop
-- Pretty much anywhere with bash
+- Pretty much anywhere with bash 4.0+

 ### Examples